 Q: Can we bring our own electric kettle, hair-dryer, hair straighteners, coffee machine...?

-A: Due to fire regulations we are not permitted to have unbranded electrical used on site. (generic copies of phone chargers bought from markets etc) The holiday park has a different level of electricity to a house, as such items that use large amounts of electricity quickly and produce surges such as something that is fast boiling or fast heating i.e. electric kettles, hair-dryers and hair straighteners can trip the circuits and turn off the power to your accommodation.
+A: Due to fire regulations we are not permitted to have unbranded electrical equipment used on site (generic copies of phone chargers bought from markets etc).
+The holiday park has a different level of electricity to a house, as such items that use large amounts of electricity quickly and produce surges such as something that is fast boiling or fast heating i.e. electric kettles, hair-dryers and hair straighteners can trip the circuits and turn off the power to your accommodation.
 All our accommodation includes a whistle kettle for use on the gas stove and hairdryers are also available in the toilet block and health club.

 Q: Can I order bedding?